r57zone/DSAdvance/README.md

 &#8211; Other languages

 # DSAdvance
-Advanced Xbox gamepad emulation for Sony DualSense, DualShock 4, Nintendo Pro controller or Joycons.
+Advanced Xbox gamepad emulation for Sony DualSense, DualShock 4, Nintendo Pro controller or Joy-cons.
 Supports aiming and driving by tilting the gamepad, as well as emulation of sticks on the touchpad.
 Works based on the driver [ViGEm](https://github.com/ViGEm).

 [![](https://user-images.githubusercontent.com/9499881/164945071-5b9f86dd-c396-45a5-817b-fc7068450f02.gif)](https://youtu.be/gkyqO_HuPnk)
 [![](https://user-images.githubusercontent.com/9499881/164945073-cfa1bfb7-cb82-4714-b2ad-7ecd84a5bcfc.gif)](https://youtu.be/gkyqO_HuPnk)